gofynd/fdk-store/markdown/content/internal_/type-aliases/type-alias.GetBlogParam.md

 > `optional` **rootId**: `string`

-- ID given to the HTML element
+- ID given to the HTML element.

 ***